Ajmer Monuments

 such a large number of functions and ceremonies are held,

-as are celebrated at AJMER in the Holy Shrine of Hazrat Khwaja
+as are celebrated at AJMER SHRAIFin the Holy Shrine of Hazrat

-Gharib Nawaz (R.A.) and that too in a very significant
+Nawaz (R.A.) and that too in a very significant way which

-way which is strictly in accordance with the Chishtia precepts
+is strictly in accordance with the Chishtia precepts annually.

-annually.
-Not only the Urs of the Holy Saint but the
+Not only the Urs of the Holy Saint but the Annual Death

-Annual Death Anniversaries (airas) of Prophet (Peace and Blessings
+Anniversaries (airas) of Prophet (Peace and Blessings of ALLAH

-of ALLAH Be Upon Him) four pious caliphs and all the famous
+Be Upon Him) four pious caliphs and all the famous predecessors

-predecessors and successors (Saint) of Khwaja Saheb are also
+and successors (Saint) of Khwaja Saheb are also celebrated

-celebrated in a magnificent way.
-Special functions are held
+in a magnificent way.
+Special functions are held on Eid Meeladun

 Shab-e-mairaj, Shaban-e-Moazam, and Urs